This is a sponsored post in partnership with DiaResQ®.

 Nothing ruins a family vacation quicker than getting sick.
 That is why I am sharing some tips you can take before and during your next trip to prevent and be prepared for sickness.

 One of the most common illnesses while traveling abroad is traveler’s diarrhea and that is why I have partnered with DiaResQ, a new kind of diarrhea relief that acts fast and is safe for everyone in the family.
-And be sure to scroll down and enter the DiaResQ sweepstakes for a chance to win a $1,000 gift card to Southwest Airlines and lots of other travel must-haves.

 I often get health-related questions about traveling, specifically about Guatemala since we go every year, so I am sharing with you some tips that will help you both prevent and be prepared for sickness abroad.